tytydraco/yessleep/out/The_allyoucaneat_pizza_place_that_never_let_us_leave.md

 I think about them sometimes — my friends, my family, my dog.

-I scratch the paint on the doors until it flakes under my nails.
-I write things down, but they don’t always make sense.
+I write these posts, but they don’t always make sense.

 It helps, I think.